Caravan Weight Distribution Hitches Buyer’s Guide

 What Is A Caravan Weight Distribution Hitch?

 Do you buy a caravan weight distribution hitch, load leveller or equaliser?
-They’re all the same thing and they do the same important jobs:
+They’re all the same thing and they do the same important jobs.

 They prevent the rear of the tow vehicle from sagging when the weight of the caravan or trailer is added to the tow ball.
+At the same time, a caravan tow hitch stops the front of the tow vehicle and rear of the van lifting.
+All of this is designed to help you tow your camper or caravan smoothly, easily, and most importantly - safely.

 A caravan weight distribution hitch is typically designed with three main components: